 There are two distinct types of support for the Fair, both of which are valuable to its mission: to encourage more students to learn about science by doing their own science fair projects and to recognize them and their mentors for their efforts.
 Science Fair Donors support the direct costs of the Fair which benefit all participants, while Award Sponsors provide awards (other than core Fair awards) directly to participating students.
-See also this flyer describing some of these opportunities.

 Science Fair Donors